 Ben has taught and conducted research at Palo Alto's Western Graduate School of Psychology and Palo Alto's Mental Research Institute, and he served on both boards for a total of 15 years.
 He was on the National Parks Conservation Association Board and has been on the NPCA Western Region Advisory Council since 2008.
 He has also volunteered with the Peninsula Conservation Center, the California Academy of Sciences in San Francisco and Palo Alto's Unitarian Universalist Church.

-Ruth was active with the League of Women Voters in three different states, served on the board at Adolescent Counseling Services and is now on the advisory board at the Palo Alto History Museum.
+Ruth was active with the League of Women Voters in three states, served on the board at Adolescent Counseling Services and is now on the advisory board at the Palo Alto History Museum.
 She was active with the PTA at various Palo Alto schools.
 The couple lives in Palo Alto.

 Russell, an attorney in private practice in Palo Alto, has made large contributions to local education.
 He launched Foundation for Education in 1987, served on its board and led several advisory and planning committees.
 After the organization merged with the All Schools Fund to create Partners in Education (PiE), he served four more years on the new board.